-Applicants to the Ph.D. program who reside in the U.S. or Canada at the time of application are required to submit official scores on the Graduate Record Exam (GRE) general test.
+Applicants to the Ph.D. program are required to submit official scores on the Graduate Record Exam (GRE) general test.
 Scores more than five years old are unacceptable.

-Union will retain the credentials of non-matriculants and applicants not admitted for three years.
+Union will retain the credentials of non-matriculants and applicants not admitted for one year.
 After that period, all materials are destroyed.

 Union’s ETS school code is 2922.